-Self-administration with Hizentra means you and your doctor can decide where you can infuse.
-Flexible dosing options (from daily to once every 2 weeks) mean you won’t have to adjust or cancel your plans due to IV infusion appointments.
+Self-administration with Hizentra means you and your doctor can decide when and where you can infuse.
+Flexible dosing options (from daily to once every 2 weeks) mean you won't have to adjust or cancel your plans due to IV infusion appointments.

 IV infusions can be challenging for people who have hard-to-find or damaged veins.
 Hizentra allows you to infuse just under the skin, not into a vein, after training from your doctor.

 Hizentra has an established safety profile and demonstrated tolerability.
 In clinical trials, the most common side effects were redness, swelling, itching, and/or bruising at the infusion site; headache; chest, joint or back pain; diarrhea; tiredness; cough; rash; itching; fever, nausea, and vomiting.
 These are not the only side effects possible.